pallesowjanya/Blog-Application/README.md

 - Like and unlike stories
 - Add stories to a personal Reading List
 - Comment on stories
 - Story search feature + Pagination
-- Skeleton loading effect
 - Fully responsive mobile-friendly UI
 - Custom error handling for invalid file uploads
 - Protect routes with authentication middleware